4.2/5 (5)

 Tap above to jump to different sections of this tour

-On this Freiburg and Alsatian Wine Road tour, you travel through France and Germany, passing beautiful scenery and diverse regions.
+On this Freiburg and Alsatian Wine Road tour, you'll travel through France and Germany, passing beautiful scenery and diverse regions every pedal of the way.

-Enjoy such cultural highlights as beautiful Freiburg, Strasbourg, the most important city in the Alsace region, or Colmar, also known as little Venice, featuring lovely old buildings.
-Cycle in the beautiful German area, Kaiserstuhl, where you follow the Rhine valley, dotted with vineyards and picturesque villages.
-After a loop tour, you return to Freiburg.
+Enjoy the exquisite cultural highlights offered by beautiful Freiburg, Strasbourg (the most important city in the Alsace region) and Colmar (also known as 'Little Venice'), all featuring magnificent old buildings.
+Glide through the captivating 'Kaiserstuhl' area of Germany and ride through the resplendent Rhine Valley, dotted with vibrant vineyards and picturesque villages.
+After a loop tour, you'll return to fabulous Freiburg.

-If you love wine, cuisine, and culture, this tour is perfect for you!
+If you love delicate wines, sumptuous cuisines, and excellent culture, this is certainly a perfect tour!

 View more photos